Viewing this page on your device?

 Let your child cut them out and paste them into a notebook, or you could cut them out for your younger child if this is too demanding.

-Some worksheets require the child to find objects that are the same even though viewed from a different perspective.
+Look for worksheets that require the child to find objects that are the same even though viewed from a different perspective.

-Some worksheets require the child to identify all the objects that are a particular shape (eg clocks and wheels are circles; picture frames and books are rectangles), or to find all the specific shapes on the page.
+Worksheets that ask the child to find the shape in everyday objects are also good (eg clocks and wheels are circles; picture frames and books are rectangles).

 These other pages on my site give lots of visual perception activity ideas and resources to build your child's skills.
 Have fun!